13 Fire Pit Tools to Safely Keep the Warmth Ablaze

 All the Fire Pit Tools You Need!

+One more thought is to have a fire extinguisher available, and make sure you've recharged the fire extinguisher.
 Fire pits only get more fun with the right tools in hand.
 From protecting you to keeping the fire going to making things easier and faster, these tools serve a range of purposes.

 Of course, there's no rule that you absolutely must buy all of them, but they are good investments to consider, especially if you use your fire pit often.
 Consider adding these fire pit tools to your armory to keep the fire going.